-It took about ten minutes after starting hiking Volcano Acatenango to decide that this was a terrible idea that was all going to go horribly wrong.
+It took about ten minutes after starting our hike up Volcano Acatenango to decide that this was a terrible idea that was all going to go horribly wrong.

 Similarly, it took about ten minutes after gratefully returning to the paved road the next day where a van was waiting to drive us back to Antigua to decide that it had all been worth it.

 Every moment in between?
 Well, it was characterized by one of those two extremes.
 My emotions spent most of the two day/one night trek up Volcano Acatenango mirroring the rumbling Volcano Fuego that we observed during our hike: times of peace and quiet followed by boiling frustration and occasional eruptions.

 Hiking Volcano Acatenango rewarded us with some of the most fascinating views that we have ever seen.

 The hike leads tour groups up Volcano Acatenango in search not only of a summit and sweeping views of the region but of an up-close-and-personal look with nearby and very active Volcano Fuego.

-Several hours into our hike, as we were approaching the campsite, our small group that was hiking Volcano Acatenango together caught our first sight of Volcano Fuego sending billows of smoke into the air–at that moment, all pain and exhaustion was forgotten, and you could literally feel the energy shift to pure excitement.
+Several hours into our hike, as we were approaching the campsite, our small group that was hiking Volcano Acatenango together caught our first sight of Volcano Fuego sending billows of smoke into the air–at that moment, all pain and exhaustion were forgotten, and you could literally feel the energy shift to pure excitement.
 I will never forget that moment–and not just because it provided the adrenaline needed to finish the hike without pain.